 Romulus and Remus by Clare Pitman.
 Photo taken by Geoff Rundle, October 2018

 I enjoyed this time with Clare in her lovely home overlooking Sydney Harbour.
 She was such a kind and interesting person and she would sit me down with a cup of tea whilst she worked away with the near life-size clay modelling of the dogs, pinching bits off the clay here and there, deftly with her fingers and thumbs, just to get the perfect pose.
-Upon arrival she would lift the heavy cotton covers off the dogs, which kept the clay moist and then she would perch on a stool in front of me.
+Upon arrival she would lift the heavy calico covers off the dogs, which kept the clay moist and then she would perch on a stool in front of me.
 I was intrigued by her ability to create their likeness out of the red clay.
 Clare had an interesting life and her sculptures were often exhibited at the Mavis Chapman Gallery in Bay Street, Double Bay.
 Knowing that I was to be married soon, she very generously asked me to choose something from her home and I chose a lovely blue Delft ware plate from her collection.
 I kidded with her that I would really have loved the sculptures of Romulus and Remus and that I would insist that Philip Rundle gift them to me as a wedding present.
 That might settle the problem I told her, as we laughed!
 A few years passed before the bronze spaniel sculptures of Clare Pitman’s finally appeared in Philip and Val’s home, however, I never bothered asking how the difference had been resolved, but suspect that Clare probably came out a loser on the deal.

 I think 1978 had been quite a chaotic time in Philip and Val Rundle’s lives, they had been house-hunting and Val had found a pretty waterfront home at 120 Wolseley Road, Point Piper, they also had plans for a trip to the Middle East and London.
 Philip Rundle arranged for Geoff and his solicitor Barry Shields to bid on the house, but unfortunately Philip failed to alert his bank manager about this possible purchase.
 A Power of Attorney Deed had been signed by Philip Rundle and Geoff and Barry attended the auction.
 Geoff made one bid and the house was sold to him under the hammer.
 Then came the headache, there was no availability of money in Philip Rundle’s accounts and for several days it seemed that the deal would fall through.
 My father even offered at the time to pay the deposit because he could see how distressed Geoff was by his father’s failure to take the purchase genuinely.